 You can even combine two of your passions to come up with one unique concept for your blog, such as a fitness fashion blog!

-Once you’ve chosen your niche, your next step is to find the perfect blogging platform.
+Once you’ve chosen your niche, your next step is to find the perfect fitness blogging platform.

 3. Choose Your Blogging Platform

 Choosing the right blogging platform will set you up for success from the very beginning.
 There are many different blogging platforms available to you.
-Some of them are free, and others you have to pay for.
+Some of them are free, and others you have to pay for, like GoDaddy and some of the big-name hosting companies out there.

 Free blogging platforms include Wix, Blogger, Squarespace, and many others.
 These may sound tempting for new bloggers, but free blogging platforms are never really free.
 They come with a lot of limitations and constraints that will cost you a lot of time and cause you tons of frustration down the line.